 Susan: It is very bad.

-Paul: But, if you have this regular meeting thing already setup, that is far less likely to happen, because then, “Oh, well I’m going to talk to Paul every Tuesday, or whatever day, I don’t need to bother him now for this, I’ll save these things up to talk.”
+Paul: But, if you have this regular meeting thing already set up, that is far less likely to happen, because then, “Oh, well I’m going to talk to Paul every Tuesday, or whatever day, I don’t need to bother him now for this, I’ll save these things up to talk.”
 I like that idea as well because I always would try to train the clients to not call whenever, but it didn’t work too well, probably because I didn’t have regular meetings for them to communicate with.

 Susan: Right, so they don’t know when there’s a chance.
 The other is that if you’re using a tool like Basecamp, give them a chance to actually enter those things as they come to mind.
 They could actually enter a to-do and assign it to you.
-Doesn’t mean you have to do it if it’s out of scope, by the way.
-You can hold on that and talk to them about it at your next meeting and let them know it’s not in scope, but at least you’ve captured that idea and you could put it on a wishlist to-do list in Basecamp, to come back and address at a later date.
+That doesn’t mean you have to do it if it’s out of scope, by the way.
+You can hold on to that and talk to them about it at your next meeting and let them know it’s not in scope, but at least you’ve captured that idea and you could put it on a wishlist to-do list in Basecamp, to come back and address at a later date.

 You don’t want your client to not communicate with you.
 It is really important that they do, but give them methods that don’t interfere with your ability to get their work done.
 Those two tips are good ways to do that.
 The other is that if you have that contentious, “What did you do for these hours?”, conversation.
 If you’re billing after the fact, which is hourly billing, you always have that, “Okay, I’m going to send this email with the invoice.
 I’m going to send the invoice, I hope they pay it.”
 Right.